relevantnoise/goalmine/START_HERE.md

 ## 🔑 Quick Context for AI Assistants

 **Tell your AI assistant:**
-"Please review CLAUDE.md, DEPLOYMENT_READY.md, and DEVELOPMENT_WORKFLOW.md before we start working on the GoalMine.ai app."
+"Please read STATUS.md first, then CLAUDE.md and DEPLOYMENT_READY.md before we start working on the GoalMine.ai app.
+The app is running live at https://goalmine.ai with daily emails working via Resend (using onboarding@resend.dev).
+Email system was fixed on September 8, 2025."

 ---